Volvo S60 saloon - Interior & comfort

 There's little to separate the S60's interior from the Volvo V60, and those familiar with the Swedish brand will recognise elements of the luxurious Volvo S90 saloon and flagship Volvo XC90 SUV.
 It's all the more impressive considering you are essentially getting the same as those cars but spending less.

 As with its stablemates, attention to detail in the S60 is impressive.
 The materials used inside are close to best in class - the soft-touch dashboard materials are tactile and attractive, while materials in less visible places seem tough and robust.

 The 9.3-inch touchscreen infotainment screen is far from the biggest you'll find in this size of car, but being portrait-oriented gives it a look all of its own.
 It's simple to use too, responding to pinch and zoom gestures like a smartphone, with information prioritised in importance and complexity from top to bottom, with the simplest, most frequent operations at the top of the screen.

 It looks after climate control and other comfort and convenience features, as well as music and navigation, and there's a voice control system to help you keep your eyes on the road when making adjustments.
-We can't help feeling a little disappointed that Apple CarPlay and Android Auto are only available as part of a fairly expensive technology pack.
+It's now been upgraded to run on Google-based software, and boasts sharper graphics.
+The user experience is also far more intuitive, with navigation powered by Google Maps that's able to easily find locations, and even provide useful information like opening hours.

 You can choose the Driver Assistance package that includes Volvo's Pilot Assist system.
 This combines adaptive cruise control and lane keeping assist to maintain a preset distance from the car in front, as well as to prevent the car from wandering out of its lane.
 Volvo regards this as 'semi autonomous' tech, but you still need to keep a grip on the wheel and pay attention to the road at all times.

 Individual options include a 360-degree parking camera, a type two charge cable for the hybrid models, heated rear seats, and a range of wheel designs and metallic paints.